cobianzo/nutrition-wp/README.md

 ✅ create restrictions of use of blocks for 'Editor' user ✅ Create a link in the sidebar of Dieta to go back to the client Edit. (in metabox) ✅ Show link to the diet(s) of a client from the client dashboard.
-Allow to delete the diet from there.
+Allow to delete the diet from there. whitelist the patterns with category 'diet' in the Allowed blocks Improve the look of an Aliment Block.
+Front and backend.
+Start translations.

 # nutrition-wp